bbepis/XUnity.AutoTranslator/README.md

 `EnableTextureTranslation` enables texture translation.
 This basically means that textures will be loaded from the `TextureDirectory` and it's subsdirectories.
 These images will replace the in-game images used by the game.

 `EnableTextureDumping` enables texture dumping.
-This means that the mod will dump any images it has not already dumped to the `TextureDirectory`. **NEVER REDISTRIBUTE THIS MOD WITH THIS ENABLED.**
+This means that the mod will dump any images it has not already dumped to the `TextureDirectory`.
+When dumping textures, it may also be worth enabling `EnableTextureScanOnSceneLoad` to more quickly find all textures that require translating. **NEVER REDISTRIBUTE THIS MOD WITH THIS ENABLED.**

 `EnableTextureScanOnSceneLoad` allows the plugin to scan for texture objects on the sceneLoad event.
 This enables the plugin to find more texture at a tiny performance cost.
 However, because of the way Unity works not all of these are guaranteed to be replacable.
 If you find an image that is dumped but cannot be translated, please report it.
 However, please recognize this mod is primarily intended for replacing UI textures, not textures for 3D meshes.

 `LoadUnmodifiedTextures` enables whether or not the plugin should load textures that has not been modified.
 This is only useful for debugging, and likely to cause various visual glitches, especially if `EnableTextureScanOnSceneLoad` is also enabled. **NEVER REDISTRIBUTE THIS MOD WITH THIS ENABLED.**

+`DeleteUnmodifiedTextures` enables whether or not the plugin should delete texture files that has not been modified.
+This is useful for cleaning up the `TextureDirectory` after image translation, such that no unmodified images are distributed. **NEVER REDISTRIBUTE THIS MOD WITH THIS ENABLED.**

 `EnableTextureToggling` enables whether the ALT+T hotkey will also toggle textures.
-Also this by no means guaranteed to work, especially if `EnableTextureScanOnSceneLoad` is also enabled. **NEVER REDISTRIBUTE THIS MOD WITH THIS ENABLED.**
+This is by no means guaranteed to work, especially if `EnableTextureScanOnSceneLoad` is also enabled. **NEVER REDISTRIBUTE THIS MOD WITH THIS ENABLED.**

 `TextureHashGenerationStrategy` specifies how images are identified.
 When images are stored, the game will need some way of associating them with the image that it has to replace.
 This is done through a hash-value that is stored in square brackets in each image file name, like this: `file_name [0223B639-6E698E92].png`.
 This configuration specifies how these hash-values are generated:
  * `FromImageName` means that the hash is generated from the internal resource name that the game uses for the image, which may not exist for all images or even be unique.
 However, it is generally fairly reliable.
  * `FromImageData` means that the hash is generated from the data stored in the image, which is guaranteed to exist for all images.
-However, generating the hash comes at a performance cost.
+However, generating the hash comes at a performance cost, that will also be incurred by the end-users.
  * `FromImageNameThenData` means that it should use the name, if available, otherwise use the data.

 There's an important catch you need to be aware when dealing with these options and that is if ANY of these options exists: `EnableTextureDumping=True`, `EnableTextureToggling=True`, `TextureHashGenerationStrategy=FromImageData|FromImageNameThenData`, then the game will need to read the raw data from all images it finds in game in order to replace the image and this is an expensive operation.